Announcing our $8M fundraise to bring AI to wholesale. Read our manifesto

 Shopify Advanced Plan

-Built for large businesses seeking global reach, this Shopify plan costs $399 USD/month.
-The third-party payment provider fee drops further to 0.6%.
+Built for large businesses seeking global reach, the advanced plan costs $399 per month.
+The third-party payment processing fees drop further to 0.6%.

 It offers everything covered in the previous plan, plus: